-From 2026, the fischer group of companies will be required to report on sustainability retroactively for the 2025 reporting year in accordance with the Corporate Sustainability Reporting Directive (CSRD).
+As things stand, the fischer group of companies will be required to report on sustainability retroactively from 2026 for the 2025 reporting year in accordance with the Corporate Sustainability Reporting Directive (CSRD).
 In an effort to meet the new requirements, a process to further develop the existing processes and structures was initiated and has already been partially implemented.
 The structure of the sustainability report will also be adapted accordingly in future.